Silk vs Mink Lashes - Which is Better?

 For comfort, choose mink (unless you have allergies)

-Silk comes from cocoons rather than the silkworm itself and is well-known for being hypoallergenic - many people with sensitive skin choose to wear silk clothing for exactly that reason.
+Vegan Silk comes from the most technologically advanced synthetic fibers that have a low grade of allergens - many people with sensitive skin choose to wear vegan silk clothing for exactly that reason.

 For a natural look, choose either

-Because both silk and mink are natural fibers, they have that wispy, feather-light feeling that synthetic eyelashes simply can't match.
-Mink lashes are a little closer to the real thing, because they're matte and taper more at the ends like people's own eyelashes do, but you will still get a much more natural effect with real silk than you will with any man-made alternatives.
+Because both vegan silk and mink fibers, they have that wispy, feather-light feeling.
+Mink lashes are a little closer to the real thing, because they're matte and taper more at the ends like people's own eyelashes do, but you will still get a much more natural effect with vegan silk than you will with any man-made alternatives.

 In fact, even false lashes made from human hair don't taper the way real eyelashes do, because of the way the long hair strands are trimmed by simply cutting across the middle.

-Plus, silk also absorbs pigment more readily than any other lash type so you can achieve deeper, darker colors.
-If you want a really rich black, it's got to be silk!
+Plus, vegan silk also absorbs pigment more readily than any other lash type so you can achieve deeper, darker colors.
+If you want a really rich black, it's got to be vegan silk!

-So, should I choose silk or mink lashes?
+So, should I choose vegan silk or mink lashes?

-Real mink eyelashes are significantly better than synthetic ones, but overall, we think silk is even better.
-It can be reused multiple times, is easier to care for, and you'll find styles with a more dramatic and intense curl because silk holds its shape.
+Overall, we think vegan silk is even better.
+It can be reused multiple times, is easier to care for, and you'll find styles with a more dramatic and intense curl because vegan silk holds its shape.
 It's also cheaper than mink!

-That's why we decided to use only real silk fibers for all of our false eyelashes here at Mademoiselle Lash.
-Whether you're going for a light and fluffy natural look, or a strikingly thick and spiky one, we've got a range of real silk eyelashes to choose from.
+That's why we decided to use only vegan silk fibers for all of our false eyelashes here at Mademoiselle Lash.
+Whether you're going for a light and fluffy natural look, or a strikingly thick and spiky one, we've got a range of vegan silk eyelashes to choose from.
 To find out which of our faux eyelashes will suit you best, click here.